Diploma in Advanced Primary Care Management

 This is a one-year diploma to develop the skills and competencies for managing primary care at scale within the NHS.

-A comprehensive diploma for people who are managing primary care and are becoming responsible for creating and running primary care provision at scale including – NAPC’s primary care home, new care models, GP super practices and GP or other primary care federations.
+A comprehensive diploma for people who are managing primary care and are becoming responsible for creating and running primary care provision at scale including – NAPC’s primary care home and other primary care networks, new care models, GP super practices and GP or other primary care federations.
 The curriculum will incorporate the learning and experience of multispecialty community providers (MCPs), integrated primary and acute care systems (PACS) and primary care homes.

 What you can expect